What Type of Survey Do I Need?

-The most common survey for buying a house is the rics homebuyer report.
+The most common survey for buying a house is the RICS homebuyer report.
 A home condition report is also an option but a home-buyers survey is a level up from this, providing you with more essential details.
 The cost of this survey varies depending on the size and price of the property and will often include a valuation and list of any rebuild costs.
 It’s most suitable for modern and older houses that are in reasonable condition.

 A home-buyers survey can detect the most common areas of concern like damp, rot and insulation.
 The report will declare if anything doesn’t meet current building regulations.
 It will give expert advice on any repairs or maintenance needed, too.
 A homebuyer report isn't the most detailed survey as it only highlighting surface-level issues.
-It is however the most common amongst home buyers, only taking two to three hours to complete.
+It is however the most common amongst home buyers, usually taking two to three hours to complete.

-For buildings over 50 years old or that have obvious defects, you will need a full structural survey.
+For buildings over 50 years old or that have obvious defects, you will need a building survey.
 A full structural or building survey is the most thorough type of survey available.
 It is the most expensive, but it can provide buyers with the most peace of mind.
 It’s also recommended for properties that need renovation or extension work and structured or large buildings.

 A building or full-structural survey can be incredibly worthwhile and provides buyers with the most detailed report available, allowing you to predict future work, costs and renovations.
 It can take several days or more to complete due to the extensive inspection.

-A valuation survey will be necessary if you’re acquiring a mortgage, but a home-buyers survey is most recommended when buying a flat to highlight any defects or issues that may require future work.
+A valuation inspection will usually be necessary if you’re acquiring a mortgage, but a home-buyers survey is most recommended when buying a flat to highlight any defects or issues that may require future work.
 As when conducted on a standard house, it can provide buyers with peace of mind that the property is worth purchasing.

 A snagging list is a list of all the problems and defects like unfinished jobs or damaged paintwork detected in a new-build property.
 New-build properties don’t often have many issues but the damage may occur over time or smaller problems could be found immediately.